mariagrandury/swiss-ai-lm-evaluation-harness/scripts/README_group_generator.md

 ## How It Works

+1. **Configuration Loading**: Loads language groups and task configs from YAML file
-1. **Language Detection**: Automatically detects which languages are available for each task
+2. **Language Detection**: Automatically detects which languages are available for each task
-2. **Subject Detection**: Automatically determines if a task has subjects (like Global MMLU) or not (like Hellaswag)
+3. **Subject Detection**: Uses task-specific subjects from configuration
-3. **Smart Grouping**: Creates appropriate file structures based on task requirements
+4. **Smart Grouping**: Creates appropriate file structures based on task requirements
-4. **Skipping**: Automatically skips language groups that have no available languages for a task
+5. **Skipping**: Automatically skips language groups that have no available languages for a task
-5. **Standardized Metrics**: Uses consistent metrics across all tasks and groups
+6. **Standardized Metrics**: Uses consistent metrics across all tasks and groups

 ## Metrics